Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Students form the largest group (46.25%), followed closely by employed individuals, indicating active usage of daily transaction methods among these groups.
+Students form the largest group (46.25%), followed closely by employed individuals (41.25%), indicating active usage of daily transaction methods among these groups.
+Together, students and employed persons account for 87.5% of respondents, suggesting that payment preferences are largely shaped by these demographic segments.

 ---